GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

         one unbounded channel for a file. `AUTO_RANDOM` will avoid such unwanted unbounded channels.

+*   `fs.gs.fadvise.request.track.count` (default: `3`)

+    Self adaptive fadvise mode uses distance between the served requests to decide the access pattern.
+This property controls how many such requests need to be tracked.

 *   `fs.gs.inputstream.inplace.seek.limit` (default: `8388608`)

     If forward seeks are within this many bytes of the current position, seeks